bmike2047/secured-text2file/README.md

 ![](assets/images/logo1.png)

 ### Description
-Secure store any text to an AES256 hidden zip file.<br/>
+Secure store any text to an AES256 encrypted zip file.<br/>
 Can be used as a password manager.<br/>
 Output file defaults to info.bin in the current directory.
 This can be changed if needed. <br/>
 While there are a lot of self-extracting archive managers with encryption, this little